jasonray/kessel.js/README.md

 ###  Developer Setup
 First, make sure that you have `node`, `npm`, and `beanstalkd` installed.

-If you do not, and are on a mac, here I recommend to first install Homebrew [http://brew.sh/], then install using: `brew install node` and `brew install beanstalkd`
+If you do not, and are on a mac, here I recommend to first install [Homebrew](http://brew.sh/), then install using: `brew install node` and `brew install beanstalkd`

 Next, clone the source code from this repository [https://github.com/jasonray/kessel].